2023 CROATIA MAYMESTER STUDY ABROAD

 culture.
 The class will visit southern Slovenia and the capital, Ljubljana, and spend

-10 days in the Dalmatian city of Zadar, where the modern and the historic combine
+8 days in the Dalmatian city of Zadar, where the modern and the historic combine to

-to create one of Croatia’s most dynamic and exciting towns, named by the New York
+create one of Croatia’s most dynamic and exciting towns, named by the New York Times

-Times as one of the 52 Places to Go in 2019.
-The Zadar region is a place to explore
+as one of the 52 Places to Go in 2019.
+The Zadar region is a place to explore Roman

-Roman ruins and Venetian architecture, see contemporary art installations, and enjoy
+ruins and Venetian architecture, see contemporary art installations, and enjoy traditional

-traditional cuisine in a beautiful natural setting on the Dalmatian coast.
-Zadar,
+cuisine in a beautiful natural setting on the Dalmatian coast.
+Zadar, like other historic

-like other historic Mediterranean cities facing increased development, makes an excellent
+Mediterranean cities facing increased development, makes an excellent laboratory for

-laboratory for studying the ways in which cultural heritage, especially art and built
+studying the ways in which cultural heritage, especially art and built heritage, are

 Today Croatia is a stable, peaceful, easygoing country that is a member of the European Union.
 Less than 30 years ago, however, it was the scene of bitter conflict as the nation sought independence from Yugoslavia.
 That hard-won victory has put renewed emphasis on Croatian traditions that have kept alive a spirit of nationhood through centuries of foreign domination.